renovatebot/renovate/lib/modules/manager/azure-pipelines/readme.md

 }
 ```

-In most cases only major version numbers are specified in YAML when referencing a task version, e.g. `NodeTool@0`.
-Renovate, by default, will replace these with the full version, e.g. `NodeTool@0.216.0`.
+In most cases only major version numbers are specified in YAML when referencing a task version: `NodeTool@0`.
+By default, Renovate replaces these with the full version: `NodeTool@0.216.0`.

 To use the standard convention for Azure Pipelines, add: